 Music Can Help Your Patients Feel Better

 Some people come to your pharmacy to pick up medications that help them preserve the robust health they have right now.
-But chances are, the majority of people who visit you are not feeling well.
-They are hoping that the help you provide will allow them to get better fast.
+But chances are most people who visit you are not feeling well.
+They hope that your assistance will help them get better fast.

-According to The Telegraph, a pharmacy in England commissioned a study of people in pain, and researchers found that 41 percent said listening to a favorite song made the pain fade away.
+According to The Telegraph, a pharmacy in England commissioned a study of people in pain.
+Researchers found that 41 percent said listening to a favorite song diminished the pain.

-Researchers found that pop music was the most effective type of music, and songs cited include:
+Researchers found that pop music was the most effective type of music, and songs cited included the following:

-Playing songs like this could help you to ease the discomfort of your patients, and that could help them feel loyal to you.
+Playing songs like this could help put customers at ease and help them feel loyal to you.

 Music Can Help You Offer Better Customer Service

-Your customers aren't the only people that will hear the tunes you play.
-Your employees will also hear your playlist, and they may be touched by each note.
+Your customers aren't the only people who will hear the tunes you play.
+Your employees will also hear your playlist, and each note may influence them.

 Playlists